Table of Contents[Hide][Show]

 The official name is East Kings Highway Park, but this wonderful play area along Old River is known to locals as “the duck pond.”
 The nickname comes from the large number of ducks that visit the pond during the spring and summer.

 At the park, there are lots of play structures, swings, slides, picnic tables, a waterfront location and, of course the ducks.
-Making this soft-surfaced playground a great place to spend an afternoon.
+This soft-surfaced playground is a great place to spend an afternoon.